TMAJ Server Setup

 Any of these values may be changed later.
 You should use a

 different password.
-Tomcat puts these values in the
+Apache Tomcat puts these values in the

 tomcat-users.xml file.
 If you want to change them later, modify